ci4rail/docs/docs/user-docs/_edge-solutions/moducop/general.md

 In addition, a variety of wireless connectivity is provided, enabling both a connection to the cloud and a connection to wireless sensor technology in a vehicle.

 The edge computer comes as ONE platform, differencing only by application specific power supply and custom configurations.
-ModuCop is available with various software functionality based on Linux operating system (LMP) and is integrated seamlessly in Ci4Rails EdgeFarm cloud services.
+ModuCop is available with various software functionality based on Linux operating system (LMP) and is integrated seamlessly in Ci4Rails cloud services.

 ![ModuCop Edge Computer]({{ '/user-docs/images/edge-solutions/moducop/ModuCop_10c.png' | relative_url }})